acconeer/acconeer-python-exploration/docs/handbook/a111/system_overview.rst

     v=\frac{c_0}{\sqrt{\varepsilon_r}}

 where :math:`\varepsilon_r` is the relative permittivity of the medium.
-The '2' in the denominator of :eq:`eq_dist` is due to the fact that :math:`t_{delay}` is the time for the signal to travel to the object and back, hence to get the distance to the object a division by 2 is needed, as illustrated in :numref:`fig_sensor_wave_object`.
+The '2' in the denominator of :eq:`eq_dist` is due to the fact that :math:`t_{delay}` is the time for the signal to travel to the object and back, hence to get the distance to the object a division by 2 is needed.
 The wavelength :math:`\lambda` of the 60.5 GHz carrier frequency :math:`f_\text{RF}` is roughly 5 mm in free space.
 This means that a 5 mm shift of the received wavelet corresponds to a 2.5 mm shift of the detected object due to the round trip distance.